Watch Glossary: The LARSEN & ERIKSEN Lexicon

 Stainless steel: A strong metal alloy that rarely rusts or discolours.
 This durability makes it the perfect material for watch cases.
 LARSEN & ERIKSEN use stainless steel at grade 316L that is corrosion resistant and suitable for day-to-day impacts.

 Strap: The straps of the watch that allow it to be fastened to the wrist - often made of leather or metal.
-Available at LARSEN & ERIKSEN in vintage brown or matte black genuine calf leather as well as in linked brushed silver.

 Reading next